brunoRafa1/nutec/README.md

-# curso d egit do nutec
+# curso de git do nutec